mesosphere/dcos-docs-site/pages/1.10/release-notes/1.10.3/index.md

 - Support for Docker CE 17.03.0.
 - Marathon 1.5.1.2 and Mesos 1.4.0-rc4 are integrated with DC/OS 1.10.1.
 - DCOS-18055 - Improvements for deployment behavior in Catalog.
 You now have a "Review & Run" button that allows you to cancel, modify your configuration, or install with defaults.
-- Support for CentOS 7.4.
+- Support for Centos 7.4.

 # Issues Fixed in DC/OS 1.10.0

 - CASSANDRA-457 - Redirect deprecated `/v1/nodes/connect` to `/v1/connect`.
 - CORE-849 - Support DC/OS commons services on public agents.
 - DCOS-13988 - Filter/Search Design Update.
-- DCOS-16029 - Addition of new pullConfig properties break validation.
+- DCOS-16029 - Addition of new `pullConfig` properties break validation.
 - DCOS-10863 - Launch containers on `DockerContainerizer` if network mode is "NONE".
 - DCOS_OSS-1340 - Spartan "autoip" DNS should resolve to host IP for UCR in bridge network. [enterprise type="inline" size="small" /]
 - INFINITY-1143 - Update / Uninstall.
 DSE does not support rolling upgrade. [enterprise type="inline" size="small" /]
-- MARATHON_EE-734 - Marathon needs to support a default "bridge" network for UCR. [enterprise type="inline" size="small" /]
+- MARATHON_EE-734 - Marathon needs to support a default "bridge" network for UCR.

 # About DC/OS 1.10